genestack/user-tutorials/source/guide/using-genestack.rst

 .. _Whole Genome Sequencing Analysis: https://genestack.com/tutorial/wgs-analysis-on-genestack/

-Public Experiments, Automated Data Curation and Managing Metadata
+Public experiments, automated data curation and managing metadata
 -----------------------------------------------------------------

 Our platform provides you with a huge collection of freely accessible experiments that we